-In appointing Shields Gillman, you are ensuring that the marketing of your property is handled effectively.
+In appointing Shields Gillman, you ensure that the marketing of your property is handled effectively.
 Our philosophy is to market only properties that we believe in.
-As we are a specialist independent agency, you will find that we do not take on large numbers of property for sale, just to have them “on our books”.
+As we’re a specialist independent agency, we don’t take on large numbers of property for sale just to have them “on our books”.
 We are therefore able to respond to and actively market to and follow up buyer enquiry.
 No sharing our time with 10’s of other properties for sale.

-Most buyers will see the property at the pre arranged open house inspections, which we suggest happen on a Saturday and mid week late afternoon/early evening.
-I will personally be at every inspection (unless drastic circumstances prevent so).
-Unlike many of our competitors, we do not use assistants to handle buyers – the sale of your home will be entirely in my experienced hands.
+Most buyers see the property at the pre arranged open house inspections, which we suggest happens on a Saturday and mid week late afternoon/early evening.
+I personally attend every inspection (unless drastic circumstances prevent so).
+Unlike many of our competitors, we don’t use assistants to handle buyers – the sale of your home is entirely in my experienced hands.

 Perhaps the most underrated part of negotiation is the follow up.
 This is where we have the opportunity to educate the buyer in a one on one situation.
 This may be in relation to price expectations, to assist them with finance information, local area knowledge, auction procedures or to discuss any questions/concerns they may have.

 Shields Gillman have complete success in selling both by Public Auction and Private Treaty (For Sale).
-For your property we consider that the most effective method to achieve the maximum price will be by a well-managed Public Auction.
+For your property we consider that the most effective method to achieve the maximum price is by a well-managed Public Auction.

 We believe there is a discernable difference between agents, both in the results they achieve and the service standards they provide.
 We urge you to carefully consider the specific marketing details for your property as well as the standard of service you will receive from your agent.